 “Small businesses are getting killed,” Page added.

 Stalco typically ships an array of consumer goods for online purchases.
-The company uses provision of the U.S. customs code, Section 321, which exempts shipments valued at $800 and below from duties.
+The company uses a provision of the U.S. customs code, Section 321, which exempts shipments valued at $800 and below from duties.
 They’re limited to a single shipment and importer per day.

 While the practice may go against the spirit of the Trump administration’s tariffs, it also appears to be legal, trade lawyers said.